askngan/AppConnect/appconnect.md

 For example, say that someone submits a Wufoo form with a change of address.
 If the contact is already in your CRM system, you want to update their address; but if they’re not, you want to add them.
 Like the retrieval action, when you choose an action to update data in one of your applications, you can add one or more conditions to ensure that you’re updating the right information.

 If there’s more than one record in your target system that matches your criteria, you see an error for the flow on the dashboard, and the flow doesn’t update or create any records.
-For example, maybe you have more than one contact with the same first and last names.
+For example, maybe you have more than one contact with the same first name and surname.
 So you could try to match a contact by using unique data, such as their email address.

 You're likely to see the following status codes in response to an update or create action.
 -   200 A record was updated